• People living with HIV who have a low CD4 count are at a much higher risk of falling ill from TB infection than HIV negative people.

-While some countries including Ethiopia and South Africa have made the test available at primary healthcare facilities, in many others the test is restricted to secondary and tertiary healthcare facilities.
-It may be primarily used to diagnose MDR-TB, rather than being routinely used for case-finding in patients living with HIV.15
+Some countries including Ethiopia and South Africa have made the test available at primary healthcare facilities where it has substantially improved TB diagnosis rates for people living with HIV.29 However, in many other countries the test is restricted to secondary and tertiary healthcare facilities.
+It may be primarily used to diagnose MDR-TB, rather than being routinely used for case-finding in patients living with HIV.30

 Isoniazid preventive therapy